 Generally, we do not recommend repeating courses to improve your overall GPA.
 Students who enroll in unclassified, non-degree programs for the sole purpose of improving their academic qualifications are advised that only a small proportion of such candidates gain admission.

 All courses, including failures, are included in the overall GPA calculation.
-For prerequisite courses, we include both the failed attempt and the successful attempt in the prerequisite calculation.

 We do note course withdrawals, but in the context of an entire application withdrawal from one course is unlikely to have a significant negative impact.
 Applicants who withdrew from multiple courses or who withdrew from their academic program should provide an explanation on the application.